THE MAIN ADVANTAGES OF MUNICIPAL BONDS

 POTENTIAL REGULAR PREDICTABLE INCOME

 Municipal bonds typically pay interest every six months unless they get called or default.
 That means that you can count on a regular, predictable income stream.
 Because most bonds have call options, which means you get your principal back before the maturity date, subsequent municipal bonds you purchase can earn more or less interest than the called bond.
-According to Moody’s 2012 reasearch,* default rates are historically low for the rated investment-grade bonds favored by Hennion & Walsh.
+According to Moody’s 2018 research,* default rates are historically low for the rated investment-grade bonds favored by Hennion & Walsh.

 POTENTIAL TRIPLE TAX-FREE INCOME